gingerbeardman/monkey.tmbundle/README.md

 ## Changelog

 **2011-10-20**
-- Fixed Build & Run command.
+- Fixed the Update & Run (⌘R) command.
 Now displays tooltip rather than opening a blank document

 **2011-10-08**
 - Added "Check for bundle update" and  "Open bundle page on github" commands